Scott-TechStar/AirBnB_clone_v2/README.md

 ## Console :computer:

-The console is a command line interpreter that permits management of the backend of HolbertonBnB.
+The console is a command line interpreter that permits management of the backend of AirBnB Clone.
 It can be used to handle and manipulate all classes utilized by the application (achieved by calls on the `storage` object defined above).

 ### Using the Console

-The HolbertonBnB console can be run both interactively and non-interactively.
+The AirBnB Clone console can be run both interactively and non-interactively.
 To run the console in non-interactive mode, pipe any command(s) into an execution of the file `console.py` at the command line.